Khujastaa/foodhub-data-analysis/README.md

 The Random Forest model yielded the best performance metrics and was selected as the final predictive model.

 ## Repository Contents
+Customer-Spending-Prediction/
+│
+├── FDS_Project_LearnerNotebook_FullCode.html # Main code notebook
+├── README.md # Project documentation
+├── LICENSE # MIT License
+└── .gitignore # File exclusions

+## How to Use

+1. Clone this repository
+2. Open the `.html` file or run the original notebook
+3. Install required Python libraries if needed
+4. Follow the notebook to view EDA, modeling, and predictions

+## License

+This project is licensed under the MIT License.
+See the `LICENSE` file for more details.